 Yes.
 KromaTiD offers a growing number of mini-painting assays and gene-specific assays as catalog products.
 We also provide custom dGH assays for the entire human genome; our clients define their desired target area and preferred probe coverage and KromaTiD then designs a custom dGH assay to target the specific region, gene or arm using one or more requested fluorescent tags.

 Although dGH assays can be designed to target smaller areas, dGH probes usually target unique chromosomal regions of approximately 6 kb.
 To cover larger regions, dGH painting and mini-painting assays employ a large number of targeted probes to create a pattern of discrete “spots” all along the target sequence.

 Any lab already equipped to perform FISH assays can run dGH assays with just a few minor modifications.
 From a sample type standpoint, dGH assays require metaphase preparations from cells which have been grown in BrdU and BrdC (both provided in KromaTiD kits) for one cell cycle.
 In addition to standard FISH equipment, dGH assays require a 365 nm UV light source (e.g. a UV Crosslinker) for performing incubations as well as Exonuclease III.

 Absolutely. dGH assays are extremely flexible and can be designed to locate specific genetic features, including breakpoints.

 Don’t find your question and answer above?
-Email our tech support below, you will receive a response within 24 hours.
-You may also use our Chat on the website, from 9:00am MST- 5:00pm MST for any live tech support you may need.
+Call our technical support at 720.815.2901 or email us below, you will receive a response within 24 hours.
+You may also use our live chhat on the website, from 9:00am MST- 5:00pm MST.